jmhuie/SlicerBiomech/README.md

 # Workflow Example
 Below are general instructions on how to use Segment Geometry, including a step-by-step guide for general use cases and a demo video.
 Segment Geometry provides an example dataset in the Sample Data module that consists of a salamander
-CT scan from <a href="https://www.morphosource.org/media/000049486" target ="_blank">MorphoSource</a>, a segmentation file that contains an isolated humerus and solid humerus segment for measuring compactness, and a linear transformation node.
+CT scan from <a href="https://www.morphosource.org/media/000049486" target ="_blank">MorphoSource</a> and a segmentation file that contains an isolated humerus and solid humerus segment for measuring compactness.
 New users are encouraged to follow along with guide and demo video using the sample data set or their own.

 ### General Use Case
 1. Start 3D Slicer.